 In my spare time, I enjoy playing guitar and violin, going swimming in wild places and spending time in the mountains.
 Now and then, I also love to DJ, playing all sorts of musical curiosities.

-This website is to share some personal reflections, often related to my work in sustainability.
+This website is to share some occasional reflections, often related to my work in sustainability.
 I also have some music pages and a “scrapbook” which is an irregular photo-log of adventures which is for myself, more than for anyone else.
-I do this instead of Instagram or Facebook, which I find come with all sorts of social stress, distractions, unwelcome advertising and data privacy issues.
+I do this instead of social media which I find come with all sorts of social stress, distractions, sneaky and rather frightening behavioural manipulations, not to mention the data privacy issues.
+I still use Twitter sporadically.

-Thanks for visiting and if for any reason you’d like to get in touch, please don’t hesitate to drop me an email: ssmith1985 at gmail dot com.
+Thanks for visiting and if you’d like to get in touch, you can drop me an email: hi at thisissamsmith.com.